 - Tasking capabilities

 With commercial high-resolution satellites, it is possible to pinpoint precisely where and when you are looking to image.
 Known as satellite tasking, this allows you an agile ability to task satellites to capture the areas of interest (AOIs) you need when you need it most.

 Tasking guarantees satellite data availability, which otherwise may be unavailable due to the satellite’s orbit or revisit time.
 We’ll look at those two satellite characteristics shortly.

-- High-resolution has a higher price
+- High resolution has a higher price

 One thing to keep in mind when using high and very-high-resolution imagery is that precise details and high-resolution imagery are only possible with higher quality sensors and satellites.
-So this comes with a __larger price ta__g.
+So this comes with a larger price tag.